Las Vegas tickets: how to buy safely (shows, sports, concerts, comedy)

 - sellers may drop prices closer to showtime

-But for fight weekends, major tours, or limited-run dates, prices can stay high.
+But for fight weekends, major tours, or limited residency dates, prices can stay high.

 Use our last-minute tickets guide to set a cutoff time and avoid panic-buying.